Move 3 matches to make 4 squares

 Now look at our 5 square figure again—this time we have labeled the squares A, B, C, D and E, so that we can refer to a specific square.

 You have exactly 16 sticks, the maximum number required to form 4 independent squares.
 4 common sticks reduced the maximum requirement for 5 squares from 20 to 16.
 Our job is then clearly to,

 Eliminate all 4 common sticks and form 4 independent squares by moving just 3 sticks.

-In this second step you have precisely and clearly understood what you have to do for solving the puzzle.
+In this second step, you have precisely and clearly understood what you have to do to solve the puzzle.

 The 5 square problem figure is now shown below with 4 common sticks check-marked and numbered 1 to 4.
 Three more sticks are also numbered.